dumblob/uSX/README.md

 Note, uSX 1.0 does not (and will not) have any type information.

-All proposals shall be backwards compatible.
+All enhancement proposals shall be backwards compatible.
 If you find a use case, which can't be handled easily enough with the current uSX version, then it's a fatal failure of uSX and a new version (potentially incompatible) shall be designed.

 ## Standard prefixes for common data structures